leahannah/linguistic-properties-llms-spanish/README.md

 # Examining linguistic properties of Large Language Models in Spanish

 ## Description
 This repository contains code used to analyze how multilingual BERT (Devlin et al, 2019) and BETO (Canete et al, 2020) deal with Differential Object Marking (DOM) in Spanish.
 Three experiments are used, all leveraging the Masked Language Model (MLM) property of BERT.
-More precisely, predicted fillers are analyzed when masking DOM and the article in a sentence, and the probability assigned to sentences with and without DOM are compared.
+More precisely, the fill-mask experiments analyze the predictions when masking DOM and the article in a sentence, and the sentence-scoree experiment compares the probability assigned to a sentence with and without DOM.
 This is done on the basis of stimuli data from four linguistic studies ().

 ## Content
-* `embeddings`: German, Spanish and English trained vectors and vocabulary
-* `wordlists`: Lists of gender-related attribute words, lists of common nouns and occupations as target words for all three languages
-* (`data`): The seed corpora used to obtain embeddings and wordlists are not provided here, and need to be downloaded for reproduction (see Quickstart).
+* `data/`: Tables containing test sentences from linguistic studies.
+* `plots/`: Plots generated from the results.
+* `results/`: Outcomes of the three experiments.
+* `src/`: Python scripts implementing the experiments. `fill_mask.py` is the implementation for DOM-masking and article-masking, `sentence_score.py` is for the sentence score experiment.
+The sentence score is implemented based on the [lm-scorer library](https://github.com/simonepri/lm-scorer).  `mlm_sentence.py` contains a class that receives a sentence and generates fillers and probabilities for a masked token, or assigns a single probability to a sentence.
+This class is used for all three experiments.
+The subfolder `utils/` contains python functions for pre- and postprocessing of data, and for plotting the results.
+* `config.json`: Configuration file where experiments, input data and experimental parameters are specified.
+* `main.py` main script accessing `config.json` and executing the specified experiment.
+* `requirements.txt`: Python libraries necessary to run the experiments.

 ## Run experiments
 ### Requirements